BetaNYC/nyc-boundaries/README.md

 * [Documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)

 ## Change Log

+### Boundaries Map v0.6e
+* [[8]](../../../../BetaNYC/Boundaries-Map/issues/8) Parks were displaying on the map as community districts.
+These were removed by updating the Carto SQL source code to exclude all community districts with a unique identifier greater than the number of community districts in each borough.
+* [[9]](../../../../BetaNYC/Boundaries-Map/issues/9) Users can query how any administrative boundary district overlaps overlaps with all other administrative boundary districts
+* [[10]](../../../../BetaNYC/Boundaries-Map/issues/10) A reset map link was added beneath the location search bar so that users can set the map back to its initial zoom level after running a location search.

 ### Boundaries Map v0.5e
 * [[2]](../../../../BetaNYC/Boundaries-Map/issues/2) On community board select, the map returns all overlapping districts in that community board.